marshallflax/vision/AWS_Developer.md

 ### Lambda Destinations

 - For Asynchronous or Batch invocation
-- Destinations for success and/or failure
+- Define up to two destinations -- for success and/or failure
 - SQS, SNS, EventBridge, and even another Lambda!
 - (More flexible than classic DLQ)